Mosasaurus: Size

 Isolated bones suggest some M. hoffmannii may have exceeded the lengths of the Penza specimen.
 One such bone is a quadrate (NHMM 003892) which is 150% larger than the average size, which Everhart and colleagues in 2016 reported can be extrapolated to scale an individual around 18 m in length.
-It was not stated whether they applied Russell's 1967 ratio.
+It was not stated whether they applied Russell's 1967 ratio, although Gayford et al. (2024) suggested it was likely.